waffle-iron/docs-rackspace/doc/tools/docs-engineering-hb.md

 You can also contribute to documentation by fixing mistakes that you discover.
 This section provides a high-level overview of the contribution process and then describes how to approach each type of contribution.

+**Note:** For information about how to find documentation source repositories, see [Managing GitHub source repositories for documentation](managing-github-source-repositories-for-documentation).

 ### High-level contribution process

 The Info Dev team welcomes contributions to Rackspace documentation.
 Most documentation source repositories (repos) include README and CONTRIBUTING files that provide the following information: